93v/devenv/README.md

 ## Install as `.zprofile`

-To install the script you need to download it and save as `.bash_profile`
+To install the script you need to download it and save as `.zprofile`

 ```bash
 curl -sL https://raw.githubusercontent.com/93v/devenv/master/script.sh > $HOME/.zprofile && source $HOME/.zprofile